(Nokia N8 is great but sometimes I forget that it is more than a phone – it has a very complex system running in the background. Image Nokia)

 I was reading about a virus that was been roaming on smartphones in recent weeks.
-I used to have NetQin anti-virus application for my Symbian Anna powered N8 but I started to note that the anti virus application (I should take the blame for this – I have been playing with the settings) started to get into running of all other active applications.
+I used to have NetQin anti-virus application for my Symbian Anna powered N8 but I started to note that the antivirus application (I should take the blame for this – I have been playing with the settings) started to get into the running of all other active applications.

-NetQin was the only one I found that was available for N8 for free (although AV update will cost me but I was ok with that – the main application was still free).
-Not wanting to spend too much money on AV or Internet Security applications for smartphones for now, I hestitately installed NetQin back, hoping not to play with its settings this time around.
+NetQin was the only one I found that was available for N8 for free (although AV update will cost me I was ok with that – the main application was still free).
+Not wanting to spend too much money on AV or Internet Security applications for smartphones, for now, I hesitantly installed NetQin back, hoping not to play with its settings this time around.
 But something else happened.

 The installation did not complete as there was a disconnection of internet and I was left with a half-installed AV application which I was not aware immediately.
 Only when I decided to restart the phone, I realized this problem.